 Course Overview by Day:

-- Medium and high-hydration doughs with mixed flours
+- Medium and high-hydration doughs based on mostly white flour

 - Whole-grain wheat and spelt doughs; baguettes